 The American Institute of Biological Sciences (AIBS) has heard a common refrain from faculty, scientists, government and private sector executives, and everyone in between: Scientists are losing the ability to communicate effectively in writing.
-The concern is less about how well a scientific manuscript is drafted and more about how routine business and public engagement information are communicated.
+The concern is not just about how well a scientific manuscript is drafted, but also about how routine business and public engagement information are communicated.

-AIBS is responding by offering a professional development program designed to help biologists, including graduate students, hone their written communication skills to increase the impact and influence of their message.
+AIBS is responding by re-offering our professional development program designed to help scientists, including graduate students, hone their written communication skills to increase the impact and influence of their message.

 This course complements AIBS's highly successful Communications Boot Camp for Scientists, which focuses on oral communication.

 Writing for Impact and Influence provides practical instruction and hands-on exercises that will improve the participant's general writing proficiency.
-The program will provide participants with the skills and tools needed to compose scientific press releases, blog posts, emails, and memoranda.
-Each product-focused session will have an assignment to be completed independently, with feedback from the instructor.
-The course is interactive, and participants are encouraged to ask questions and converse freely with the instructor and other participants.
+The program will provide participants with the skills and tools needed to compose scientific press releases, blog posts, emails, and memoranda, with a focus on the reader experience.
+Each product-oriented session will have an assignment to be completed independently, with feedback from the instructor.
+The course is interactive, and participants are encouraged to ask questions and exchange ideas with the instructor and other participants.